Posted: September 18, 2020

 Assisted living communities will provide non-medical help and some assistance with activities of daily living while encouraging residents to live as independently as possible.
 Apartment-style living is common in assisted living communities and residents are generally able to get around on their own.
 Costs for assisted living typically fall between those of independent living residences and facilities that offer skilled nursing.
 Wheelchair-bound seniors and those who need help with ongoing medical issues may need to consider a skilled nursing community.

-Those needing higher levels of care will find skilled nursing communities are better equipped to handle their needs.
+Those needing higher levels of care will find skilled nursing communities are better equipped to support their needs.
 In addition to assisting with activities of daily living, skilled nursing communities provide around-the-clock support for people who need daily medical care for chronic illnesses.
 They handle complex medical care and supervision, including:

 Stays in skilled nursing communities could be short-term or long-term depending on needs.
 For example, short-term rehabilitation is common after an injury.
 During short-term rehab, treatment sessions like physical therapy are employed to achieve the goal of getting the body back in working order.